HMS Commonwealth: Service history

-Pre-World War I
+Pre-First World War

 HMS Commonwealth was built at Fairfield Shipbuilding and Engineering Company at Govan.
 She was laid down on 17 June 1902, was launched on 13 May 1903, and was completed in March 1905.
 Upon completion, HMS Commonwealth was delivered to Portsmouth Dockyard on 14 March, where she was placed in reserve.
 She went into full commission on 9 May at Devonport Dockyard for service in the Atlantic Fleet.
 She collided with the battleship HMS Albemarle near Lagos on 11 February 1907, sustaining hull and bulkhead damage; Albemarle suffered minor damage to her bow.
 She began repairs at Devonport Dockyard later that month.
 While under repair, Commonwealth transferred to the Channel Fleet in March, recommissioning for actual service with that fleet on 28 May after completion of her repairs.
 She suffered another mishap in August when she ran aground, and was under repair at Devonport Dockyard until October.

 Under a fleet reorganization on 24 March 1909, the Channel Fleet became the 2nd Division, Home Fleet, and Commonwealth became a Home Fleet unit in that division.
 She underwent a refit at Devonport from October 1910 to June 1911.
 As a result of another fleet reorganization in May 1912, Commonwealth and all seven of her sisters (Africa, Britannia, Dominion, Hibernia, Hindustan, King Edward VII, and Zealandia) were assigned to form the 3rd Battle Squadron, assigned to the Home Fleet.
 The squadron was detached to the Mediterranean in November because of the First Balkan War (October 1912 – May 1913); it arrived at Malta on 27 November and subsequently participated in a blockade by an international force of Montenegro and an occupation of Scutari.
 The squadron returned to the United Kingdom in 1913 and rejoined the Home Fleet on 27 June.